tremor-rs/tremor-www/docs/Workshop/examples/31_servers_lt_ws/README.md

 goodbye
 ```

 If there's internal tremor error while processing the incoming message (eg: codec or preprocessor failure), the error should be bubbled up to the client.
-To test this out, change the codec in the [onramp configuration](etc/tremor/config/config.yaml) to be `json` from `string` and send an invalid json input:
+To test this out, change the codec in the [onramp configuration](etc/tremor/config/config.yaml) to be `json` from `string` and send an malformed json input:

 ```sh
 # after changing the onramp codec to json